szibis/diamond-influxdb/README.md

 ```

 * ```host``` - Tag is autodiscovered from Diamond internal from ```hostname_method```
-* ```tags``` - Static tags are appended to other tags
+* ```tags``` - Static tags are appended to other tags.
+Format: json with key:value
 * ```dimensions``` - This feature will help map columns key's to values exposed in Diamond flat metrics.
 Any other collector that have only measurment and field will be discovered automatic.
-Results will be added as key:value to other tags
+Results will be added as key:value to other tags.
+Format: json - collectors names with mapping list inside

 ## Examples